 Stir in the ketchup and mustard until well combined.
-Add the chopped tomatoes.
+Add the chopped tomatoes and your choice of greens (shredded).
 I use organic tomatoes, petite diced in juice.
+I shred the greens very finely so they blend into the dish.
 Simmer for approximately 3-4 minutes or until the mixture is thickened.

 As far as the mustard, I use good ‘ole French’s yellow mustard.
 I think this is pretty kid-friendly and familiar.
 But, for a spicy kick you could use whole grain, or dijon.

 Toss in the cooked and drained pasta and give it all a stir.
 I taste it at this point to make sure the seasoning is right.
 This batch needed a touch more ketchup and mustard.
 I think I used extra pasta.

 Transfer the mixture into your baking dish.
 Final touch, top the casserole with cheddar cheese.
 Bake for 15-20 minutes or until cheese is bubbling and it’s all heated through.

 Enjoy!
 TQ loves this dish, it’s a staple in our house.